jimholcomb/jimholcomb_site/content/about.md

-### 2000 – 2014, Director of IT, Aperek
+### 2000 – 2014, Director of IT, Aperek (previsouly named MediClick)
 Management of IT for a software company / Software as a Service vendor, responsible for production and DR hosting, internal infrastructure, vendor management, budgeting, capacity planning, application installations and maintenance, SQL Server setup and administration, monitoring for server and applications, SOC auditing.

 ### 1996 – 2000 – Director of IT, Global Software, Inc.
-Global Software was an ERP software and services company serving multiple industries.
-Mr. Holcomb managed a diverse environment of mainframes, midrange computers, network, and desktop systems.
-Mr. Holcomb managed the process to consolidate network operating systems, upgrade equipment and technologies, and standardize IT processes across the company.
-Mr. Holcomb managed the process to split the Global Software infrastructure during the spinoff to Aperek.
+Global Software was an ERP software and services company supporting multiple industries.
+Oversaw a diverse IT environment that included mainframes, midrange systems, networks, and desktops.
+Led initiatives to consolidate network operating systems, upgrade infrastructure, and standardize IT processes company-wide.
+Also directed the infrastructure separation during the spinoff of Global Software’s operations to Aperek.